-- Cost Sharing: Local governments may use up to 10 percent of their total grant allocation towards the cost of administration.
-Households pay any difference in rent between the Rental Allowance Program payment and the total rent for the housing unit. - Accessibility: Households can only receive payments for 12 months.
+Cost Sharing: Local governments may use up to 10 percent of their total grant allocation towards the cost of administration.
+Households pay any difference in rent between the Rental Allowance Program payment and the total rent for the housing unit.

+Accessibility: Households can only receive payments for 12 months.
 DHCD may approve payment extensions not to exceed six months in cases that would result in undue hardship to the household.
-If the household is receiving Section 8 housing assistance, it is ineligible for this program. - Regional Variations: The high cost region includes Anne Arundel, Calvert, Charles, Frederick, Howard, Montgomery, and Prince George's counties.
-The medium cost region includes Baltimore City, and Baltimore, Carroll, Cecil, Harford, Queen Anne's, St. Mary's, and Talbot counties.
-The low cost region includes Allegany, Caroline, Dorchester, Garrett, Kent, Somerset, Washington, Wicomico, and Worcester counties.
+If the household is receiving Section 8 housing assistance, it is ineligible for this program.

+Regional Variations: See Eligibility section.